What is Commercial Animation?

 Software Used to Create Explainer Videos

-Explainer videos can be produced using a variety of software.
+Explainer videos can be produced using a variety of animation software.
 Adobe After Effects paired with Adobe Illustrator is one of the main workflows for creating them.
 Other software such as Wondershare Filmora is used to create them as well.
 Due to their relative simplicity, explainer videos are usually created with ready-made templates via various online services.

 Motion Graphics